Angular-momentum pairs in spherical systems: applications to the Galactic centre: Relative torques

 For convenience, we introduced the average semi-major axis $a$ and eccentricity $e$ of the pair, such that $\Delta a = a_j - a_i$, $\Delta e = |e_j - e_i|$ (recall that we are concerned with the equal-mass case here).
 Here, $\theta_b$ is the angle between the components of the pair, $\theta_\IMBH$ is the angle between total angular-momentum vector of the pair and the perturber; we further take the orientation of the relative angular momentum vector to be along a meridian of the unit sphere.
 We denote by index $i$ the component of the pair with smaller semi-major axis, i.e.~$a_i \leq a_j$.
 Expanding this in all variables to the first order\footnote{In the overlapping case that $\ell^2{J}_{ij\ell}$ have narrow spike-like singularities for identical orbits as a function of $\Delta a$ and $\Delta e$, which clearly cannot be Taylor-expanded around the identical orbits with the IMBH, however this applies to a narrow range in parameter space.
 Additionally, we restrict ourselves to the the case $\Delta a = \Delta e = 0$ below in this study.} turns inequality \eqref{eqn:fundamental criterion} into

 The first term on the right drops out, because it is always perpendicular to $\Delta \L$ -- it can only rotate $\Delta \L$.
 We finally find

-where $\kappa$ is a factor of order unity which accounts for the change in the orientation of the relative angular momentum vector of the pair with respect to the perturber.
-The geometry of the system gives constrains on the maximum relative inclination of the pair -- when the system remains coupled, the relative angle is constant; but when it is decoupled, the relative angle varies between $\theta_b=\max|\theta_{1}\pm\theta_{2}|$ where ``max'' stands for the configuration where the initial polar angles $\theta_{1,2}$ are aligned according to a meridian as in Figure~\ref{fig:set-up}.
+where $\kappa\leq1$ is a geometric factor of order unity which accounts for the projection of the difference vector $\Delta \hat{\L}$ onto the gradient of the precession frequency.
+Since the precession frequency $\Omega_\IMBH$ depends on the inclination $\theta$ relative to $\L_\IMBH$, the differential torque is maximized when $\Delta \hat{\L}$ is aligned with the direction of changing $\theta$ (i.e., along a meridian of the sphere defined by the pole $\L_\IMBH$; see Fig.~\ref{fig:sphere_demo}).
+Conversely, the effect vanishes if $\Delta \hat{\L}$ is azimuthal (along a latitude). $\kappa$ captures the time-averaged orientation of the precessing pair $(\L_i, \L_j)$ with respect to this frame; its effective value can be calibrated using N-ring simulations.
+The geometry of the system gives constrains on the maximum relative inclination of the pair -- when the system remains coupled, the relative angle is constant; but when it is decoupled, the relative angle varies between $\cos(\theta_b)=\cos(\max[\theta_{1}\pm\theta_{2}])$ where ``max'' stands for the configuration where the initial polar angles $\theta_{1,2}$ are aligned according to a meridian as in Figure~\ref{fig:set-up}.

 Thus, given the formul{\ae} for the angular frequencies, one can use inequality \eqref{eq:torques_mag} to determine whether or not the pair would be disrupted.
 Analytical expressions can be obtained for $\mathbf{\Omega}_{i,j}$ when the orbits have large radial separations (dominated by the $\ell=2$ harmonic) and for small radial separations (dominated by high-order multipole moments $\ell\to \infty$).
 The mutual torque between two particles is the strongest when $a_i\to a_j$, so we will only consider the asymptotic limit for the left-hand side of Eq.~\eqref{eq:torques_mag}.